- always under construction -

 A positive offset means "the measured frequency is TOO HIGH".
 So to correct a "measured" frequency, subtract fo_cal.avrg from the measured value before you display it (but beware: Do NOT subtract fo_cal.avrg if the FFT frequency bins have already been corrected as explained here ).

 Phase angle difference between to consecutive phase calculations.
 Should ideally be zero.
 Mainly used for program development.

 Current center frequency which has been measured by the frequency offset calibrator.
 Should ideally be the same value as the "known reference frequency".
 You may (ab-)use this function for a precise measurement of a single frequency.
 Example: To measure the exact mains frequency ("hum"), set the "Reference audio frequency" to 50.000 Hz, the "observed bandwidth" to 0.5 Hz, and the max. offset also to 0.5 Hz (all these values on the control panel of the Frequency Offset Detector).

 sr_cal.xxxx = commands and functions for the sampling rate calibrator:

-Average sampling rate measured by the sampling rate calibrator.
+Averaged measured sampling rate.
 This value is also displayed in the calibrator's control window.
 You may use it for your own application.

 Measured amplitude of the reference signal, converted into dBfs (decibel over full scale, thus always a negative value).